 Believe it or not, there are a lot of things to consider when it comes to buying the best yogurt for babies!
-Should you buy sweetened or plain, conventional or organic, whole fat or low fat?
-Read on for a detailed rundown of what you should be looking for when it comes to baby yogurt!
+Should you buy sweetened or unsweetened yogurt, plain or flavored, whole milk yogurt or low fat, conventional or organic?

 Should Babies Have Yogurt?

 Many parents are concerned with whether yogurt for babies is a healthy addition to their baby's diet or not.
 So let's clear that up first!

 When Can Babies Have Yogurt?

-Yogurt is a great option for babies, even as one of their first foods right around 6 months of age when they start solid food!
+Cow's milk yogurt is a great option for babies, even as one of their first foods right around 6 months of age when they start solid food!

 Many people are concerned with yogurt because we recommend not giving milk to babies under one.
 But milk to drink is the main thing that should be avoided under one, not all dairy.
 So no need to be concerned on that end!